Upgrade to Open Upright MRI Scanner Improves Image Quality and Reduces Scan Time

-“This has allowed us to detect strokes in patients that wasn’t previously possible.
+“This could allow us to detect strokes in patients that may not have been previously visualised.
 It has also meant the resolution is much greater, meaning we are much more able to pick up small pathologies like small cancers in the brain.”

 Reducing scan times